js-arias/gm-earthbyte/README.md

 and 5 is the time resolution (in million years).

 A color key,
-that can be used with `plates timepix map` command is stored in the file `earthbyte-cao-key.tab`.
+which is compatible with color-blindness, and can be used with `plates timepix map` command is stored in the file `earthbyte-cao-key.tab`.

 ## References